 Here is the page from the article.
 Notice where the arrow is pointing.
 Normally you would run your loops up and down the room until you’re done.
 FALSCH!
 You could do better.

 Shelving, partition wall, roof rack, winter tires, and a back-up camera will make you safe on the road but won’t fix the situation you’ve been sent out to diagnose.
 “The days of seeing a plumber with his ass crack showing are over”, says Will Gonell of Gonell Homes.
-Meaning, if you want to be involved with modern construction you need to be up to date and carry everything you could need that day.
+Meaning, if you want to be involved with modern construction, you need to be up to date and carry everything you might need that day.
 Clients have expected professionalism since forever, lets deliver on this.